 - 1. An article for use in farm or home workshop.

-- An article for use out of doors other than a birdhouse or bird feeder.
+- 2. An article for outdoors.

 - 3. Useful article of furniture or cabinet making.

 - 4. An article for use in the home.

 - 5. Useful article for use in some building other than the home.

 - 6. Repaired or refinished article.

-- 7. Bird house or bird feeder.

-- 8. A toy or homemade game.
+- 7. A toy or homemade game.

-- An article made in school as part of class work for a class grade.
+- 8. An article made in school as part of class work for a class grade.
 A working drawing must accompany the exhibit.

-- 10. Article made with hand tools only.
+- 9. Article made with hand tools only.

-- 11. Wood carving
+- 10. An article made from recycled material